Skip to content

 unlockednoomi

-The ads for “Unlocked” promote “from the producer of “Salt” and “Red”, which eludes to prolific American producer Lorenzo di Bonaventura, whose had his hands in many a big-budget blockbuster (some “Transformers” and “G.I.
+The ads for “Unlocked” promote “from the producer of “Salt” and “Red,” which eludes to prolific American producer Lorenzo di Bonaventura, who had his hands in many a big-budget blockbuster (some “Transformers” and “G.I.
 JOE” movies) as well as some real stinkers too (such as this month’s “Kidnap”).
-I highly doubt “from the producer” has every pulled viewers in that were otherwise indecisive as to whether or not they should see a movie, but for all I know there could be a di Bonaventura following out there that I’m unaware of.
+I highly doubt “from the producer” has ever pulled viewers in that were otherwise indecisive as to whether or not they should see a movie, but for all I know there could be a di Bonaventura following out there that I’m unaware of.
 Still, if that’s the only selling point of the movie, it seems like a desperate gesture.

 unlockedtoni